twbattaglia/koeken/README.md

 ```

 ### Simple Example
-In this example we have a typical wokflow using koeken.
-We have an otu table in .biom format, a mapping text file, and an output folder to place the results.
+In this example we have a typical workflow using koeken.
+We have an otu-table in .biom format, a mapping text file, and an output folder to place the results.
 The ```--class``` parameter corresponds to the column name which describes the different groups in your mapping file.
 The ```--split``` parameter corresponds to the column name which describes the different timepoints in your data. ```--clade``` will produce cladograms from
 ```shell
 koeken.py \
 --input otu_table.biom \